188.8.131.52 Special circumstances

 - major personal disruption to the job seeker's home

-- affected by declared natural disaster, e.g. bushfire, flooding or cyclone
+- affected by declared natural disaster, for example, bushfire, flooding or cyclone

 - temporary caring responsibilities